 - ‘Unknown Issues’ are those unforeseen technical difficulties that cannot be predicted beforehand.

-- Estimated time of delivery (ETD) is a time-frame given by Service Provider to the Customer for delivery of a certain task.
+- Estimated time of delivery (ETD) is a time frame given by the Service Provider to the Customer for delivery of a certain task.

 - ‘Low Priority’ or ‘High Priority’ is the urgency levels set by the Customer for certain tasks while sending out a new job to the Contact Person.